NC-SARA Distance Education Compliance

 Roles and Responsibilities

-- Academic and Administrative Units: Ensure distance education offerings comply with applicable authorization and disclosure requirements.
+- Ensure compliance with state authorization and licensure disclosure requirements.

 Policy Review